Howard Hughes: Business with David Charnay

 Hughes made numerous business partnerships through his friend, the industrialist and producer David Charnay, beginning with their work on the film The Conqueror (1956).
 Though the film made money at the box office, its themes, dialogue, and casting were ridiculed.
 It was shot in St. George, Utah, which had been badly affected by the testing of more than 100 nuclear bombs.
 Many of the cast and crew were later diagnosed with cancer, leading it to be called an "RKO Radioactive Picture".
 Hughes eventually bought every copy of the film he could, and is reported to have watched the film at home every night in the years before he died.

 Charnay later bought Four Star, the film and television production company that produced The Conqueror.

 Hughes and Charnay's most published dealings were with a contested AirWest leveraged buyout.
 Charnay led the buyout group that involved Howard Hughes and their partners acquiring Air West.
 Hughes, Charnay, as well as three others, were indicted.
-The indictment, made by U.S. Attorney DeVoe Heaton, accused the group of conspiring to drive down the stock price of Air West in order to pressure company directors to sell to Hughes.
+The indictment, made by US Attorney DeVoe Heaton, accused the group of conspiring to drive down the stock price of Air West to pressure company directors to sell to Hughes.
 The charges were dismissed after a judge had determined that the indictment had failed to allege an illegal action on the part of Hughes, Charnay, and all the other accused in the indictment.
-Thompson, the federal judge that made the decision to dismiss the charges, called the indictment one of the worst claims that he had ever seen.
-The charges were filed a second time by U.S. Attorney DeVoe Heaton's assistant, Dean Vernon.
-The Federal Judge ruled on November 13, 1974, and elaborated to say that the case suggested a "reprehensible misuse of the power of great wealth," but in his judicial opinion, "no crime had been committed."
+Thompson, the federal judge who made the decision to dismiss the charges, called the indictment one of the worst claims that he had ever seen.
+The charges were filed a second time by US Attorney DeVoe Heaton's assistant, Dean Vernon.
+The federal judge ruled on November 13, 1974, and elaborated to say that the case suggested a "reprehensible misuse of the power of great wealth," but in his judicial opinion, "no crime had been committed."
 The aftermath of the Air West deal was later settled with the SEC by paying former stockholders for alleged losses from the sale of their investment in Air West stock.
 As noted above, Air West was subsequently renamed Hughes Airwest.
 During a long pause between the years of the dismissed charges against Hughes, Charnay, and their partners, Howard Hughes died mid-flight while on the way to Houston from Acapulco.
 No further attempts were made to file any indictments after Hughes died.